RobertoRoos/sawIntuitiveResearchKitWiki/CatkinBuild.md

 ## Catkin workspace, clone and build

 If you're using ROS Melodic and the devel branch, you can just copy/paste the following block of commands in a terminal.
 For other configurations, make sure your replace `melodic` by `noetic` or whatever version of ROS you're using.
-For the `master` branch, replace `devel` by `master`.
+For the `devel` branches, replace `master` by `devel`.

 ```sh
 source /opt/ros/melodic/setup.bash # or use whatever version of ROS is installed!